HurinSteadfast/esphome-mitsubishi-ir-alternate-decoder/README.md

 - All temperatures from 61°F through 88°F decode correctly.
 - No erroneous 90–100°F jumps.
 - Every 1°F increment is preserved.
+- ECONO COOL receive state is decoded correctly, including clearing the Eco preset when ECONO COOL is disabled from the physical remote.

 ### Transmit